AndreSteenbergen/Aspnet.Identity.Akka/README.md

 Aspnet.Identity.Akka

 - open for Pull Requests
+- ad hoc tested using the provided Profile Web project

 no guarantees, this repository is provided as is, to demonstrate how on identity store could be made with Akka as data provider.
 Still a lot of work in progress.